 When the cooking time is done let it natural release for another 5 minutes.
 Natural release means that you don’t open the pressure valve on the lid of your IP.
-For this part, I usually set a timer then when the timer goes off.
-I turn my value to release any of the steam there still might be.

 Once the 5 minute natural release time is over remove the lid from your IP.
-Remove eggs and place into an ice water bath for another 5 minutes.
+Remove eggs and place them into an ice water bath for another 5 minutes.
 I recommend using kitchen tongs to remove the eggs from the trivet, they get very warm.

 After the 5 minutes in the ice water bath, you may peel your eggs and enjoy.